dulhara19/dulhara19/README.md

 Hello!
 I'm Dulhara, a passionate software developer with a keen interest in Java, web development, and creating innovative solutions to challenging problems.
 I'm always learning and exploring new technologies to stay ahead in the ever-evolving tech landscape.

-- 🔭 I’m currently working on: [Java-based web applications]
+- 🔭 I’m currently working on: ML + Data Science Projects
-- 🌱 I’m currently learning: [AI,ML,Java]
+- 🌱 I’m currently learning: AI,ML,Java
-- 👯 I’m looking to collaborate on: [AI and ML and mathematics + stat related projects]
+- 👯 I’m looking to collaborate on:[AI and ML and mathematics + stat related projects
 - 💬 Ask me about: [anything]
 - 📫 How to reach me: [kldkaluthotage@students.nsbm.ac.lk]
 - ⚡ Fun fact: [coding =!(fun)]